Relying on the Metrics of Evaluated Agents: Related Work

-The use of stakeholder-supplied information for decision-making was seminally introduced by \citet{milgrom1986relying} in the form of \textit{persuasion games}. \citet{milgrom1986relying} give an example of understanding a buyer's purchasing strategy in the face of a seller who can send a quality signal about their product.
-While this broad motivation of information transfer from interested parties is very close to our motivation of learning business metrics from evaluated agents, the game that we present differs in two main ways from the particular setting in \citet{milgrom1986relying}.

-First, we restrict the agent's information revelation strategy for a given variable to not be able to depend on the realized value of the variable.
-In other words, the agent must commit to fully revealing a variable in advance of realizing the variable's value.
-In this sense, our setting can be viewed as a constrained persuasion game.
-The purpose of this restriction is to bring our setting closer to a problem of variable \textit{discovery}, where the fundamental problem is a principal's lack of awareness of a variable's observability, rather than signaling \cite{spence1978job}, where the uncertainty is about the variable's realized value.
+\textit{Persuasion games and information design.} The use of stakeholder-supplied information for decision-making was introduced by \citet{milgrom1986relying} in their seminal work on \textit{persuasion games}. \citet{milgrom1986relying} give an example of analyzing a buyer's purchasing strategy when a seller can send a quality signal about their product.
+While this broad motivation of information transfer from interested parties is close to our setting of eliciting metrics from evaluated agents, our model has a key distinction that without the agent's help, the principal could not even access a prior over the metric.
+We also constrain the agent's information revelation strategy to not be able to depend on the realized value of the variable.
+This brings our setting closer to a problem of \textit{metric discovery}, where the fundamental problem is a principal's lack of awareness of a metric's observability, rather than a realized signal value \citep{spence1978job}.

-The second main distinction is in the direction of information transfer.
-In our setting, the ``decision-maker'' is the agent, who decides whether or not to complete a task.
-We consider the agent's incentive to reveal information about their decision-making parameters (their cost type) to a principal who designs a payment contract.
-This second distinction is more technical and less important for the fundamental motivation of revealing observability instead of value.